How Many Pillows Should You Sleep With?

 Why Sleep on More Than One Pillow?

-Although design recommendations suggest that the average person should own 6 to 10 pillows just for their bed, most American sleep with just one or two pillows.
+Although design recommendations suggest that the average person should own 6 to 10 pillows just for their bed, most Britons sleep with just one or two pillows.
 The general assumption is that you only need one pillow for your head, so what are some reasons a person might need extra pillows?

 - Old pillows: Old down feather or memory foam pillows will go flat over time.
 Even if you use a pillow that claims to last long, it will eventually lose its structure and become thinner or lumpy.
 Rather than getting new pillows, many people take another old pillow and put it on top of the one they usually sleep on, creating added height.However, there are many reasons not to use old pillows, from a buildup of dust mites and mold spores to decreased neck support.